 These are the ERAD 2016 conference days (incl. short courses): Sunday, 09.
 October 2016 Monday, 10.
 October 2016 Tuesday, 11.
 October 2016 Wednesday, 12.
 October 2016 Thursday, 13.
 October 2016 Friday, 14.
 October 2016

 matplotlib generally understands

 datetime objects and tries to make sense of them in plots.

-# Instead of %matplotlib inline import matplotlib.pyplot as pl try: get_ipython().magic("matplotlib inline") except: pl.ion() import numpy as np
+# Instead of %matplotlib inline import matplotlib.pyplot as pl try: get_ipython().run_line_magic("matplotlib inline") except: pl.ion() import numpy as np